 - excessive bleeding

 - fainting or dizziness

-- blood accumulating under the skin, which is
+- blood accumulating under the skin, which is called a hematoma

 - infection at the puncture site